RamanNet: A generalized neural network architecture for Raman Spectrum Analysis: Introduction

-With the reduction of cost and complexity related to Raman data extraction pipeline, there has been an unprecedented expansion in Raman datasets in recent years.
-These sudden growth of available Raman data requires suitable methods to analyze them properly.
-However, to the best of our knowledge, till date there has not been any machine learning methodology devised solely focused on Raman spectra data, considering the pattern and properties of this unique data source.
+With the reduction of cost and complexity related to the Raman data extraction pipeline, there has been an unprecedented expansion in Raman datasets in recent years.
+This sudden growth of available Raman data requires suitable methods to analyze them properly.
+However, to the best of our knowledge, there has not been any machine learning methodology, devised solely focusing on Raman spectra data, considering the pattern and properties of this unique data source.
 To this end, we carefully contemplate the properties of Raman spectra data and corresponding attributes of contemporary machine learning methods.
-We argue why application of convolutional neural networks (CNN) may not be appropriate for invariance properties, but at the same time acknowledge that CNN is more capable than traditional machine learning methods for the sparse connection and weight sharing properties.
-We make an attempt to fuse the best of both worlds and propose RamanNet, a deep learning model that also follows the paradigm of sparse connection without the limitation of temporal or spatial invariance.
+We argue why the application of convolutional neural networks (CNN) may not be appropriate for the invariance properties, but at the same time acknowledge that CNN is more capable than traditional machine learning methods due to the sparse connection and weight sharing properties.
+We make an attempt to fuse the best of both worlds and propose RamanNet, a deep learning model that also follows the paradigm of sparse connectivity without the limitation of temporal or spatial invariance.
 We achieve this by using shifted densely connected layers and emulate sparse connectivity found in CNN, without the concern of invariance.
-Furthermore, dimensionality reduction has been involved in most Raman spectra applications, thus we employ Triplet loss in our hidden layers and make more separable and informative embeddings in lower dimensional space.
+Furthermore, dimensionality reduction has been involved in most Raman spectra applications, thus we employ triplet loss in our hidden layers and make more separable and informative embeddings in lower-dimensional space.
 Our experiments on 4 public datasets demonstrate superior performance over the much complex state-of-the-art methods and thus RamanNet has the potential to become the defacto standard in Raman spectra data analysis.